Hello, my Freaky Darlings!

 The world population had reached the nine billion mark.
 Famine and water shortages raged.
 Governments all over the world came to the conclusion that there was only one solution.
 The courts were tasked with deciding on which members of society were the most productive, whose life had the most value.
 My mother had been one of the first to go.
 She had been over sixty-five.
 My sister was a teacher, with an IQ of 130 and therefore useful.
 My brother, a farmer, was also found useful in a world where there wasn’t enough food and too many lawyers and accountants.
 The old university degrees, once so sought after, were no longer as important as they once were — now it was genetics and intelligence that mattered.
 If university graduates didn’t have an added skill, or were not the best at what they did, or were not classified as good breeding stock, they were crossed off the list; even being prematurely bald was a reason for being culled.
 No ordinary citizen was safe.

-My heart felt as though it was trying to escape from my chest.
+My heartfelt as though it was trying to escape from my chest.
 I understood its desire for escape.
 The thought of running away had crossed my mind more than once, but there was nowhere to run.
 At this rate, I’d die of a heart attack long before the trial was over, saving the judge the trouble of deciding my fate.
 My trial wouldn’t take long.
 I’d have a day at the most to convince them that I was worthy to continue breathing.
 I was allowed to plead my case because I had good genes and a relatively high IQ, but the question was: was I useful?
 Was a writer needed in this new society?
 Was a freethinking author someone they wanted to keep in the new world order?
 I didn’t hold out much hope.
-I wasn’t a bestselling author or famous; the rich and famous were pretty much exempt for their ‘social’ contributions.
+I wasn’t a bestselling author or famous; the rich and famous were pretty much exempt from their ‘social’ contributions.

 The courthouse had been built in 1802, two hundred and fifty years ago, and had survived two world wars and an attempted bombing two years ago by terrorists protesting the culling — they’d only succeeded in blowing themselves up, four more people the courts didn’t have to worry about.
 The wooden panelling on the walls of the courtroom was a dark mahogany and made the room feel solemn and yet strangely warm.
 It felt right that my fate would be decided in a room as old and as grand as this one.